April 17, 2026

 Certification creates a formal readiness gate.
 A rep is not cleared to carry quota until they've completed the four-week Track, passed all checkpoint quizzes, and cleared the final assessment.

 This changes the accountability structure.
 Managers aren't guessing whether a rep is ready; they have a score and a completion record.
-Reps know what "ready" actually means and have a clear path to getting there.
+Reps know what ready means and what it takes to get there.

-When a rep passes, celebrate it publicly in #sales-wins with their name and score.
-This reinforces that certification matters, and signals to the rest of the team that it's a real milestone, not a checkbox.
+When a rep passes, post it publicly in #sales-wins with their name and score so the rest of the team sees what clearing the bar looks like.

 For a detailed guide on how to structure certification tracks including multi-level paths and renewal cadences, see How to Build a Certification Program in Slack with Doozy.